-Lasry and Edens committed to providing $100 million to help build a new arena.
-Kohl also announced he would donate $100 million for a new facility.
+It appears the Bucks won’t be going anywhere after Lasry and Edens committed another $100 million to help build a new arena.
+Kohl also announced he would also donate $100 million to help fund a new arena.

-"We should be shouting from the rooftops because this is a game-changer for this entire debate," Barrett said.
+“We should be shouting from the rooftops because this is a game-changer for this entire debate,” Milwaukee Mayor Tom Barrett said.

 Edens said he hopes to get a plan for a new arena in a year, and have it built in a couple years.
 He said he thought about $400 million could be a benchmark for building the facility.